LarremoreLab/LarremoreLab.github.io/_pages/opportunities.md

 ## Postdocs

 I'm always interested in learning about talented scientists.
 Send me an email with your CV and interests.
-Strong skills in applied mathematics, computer science, data science, or modeling are especially of interest!
+Strong skills in applied mathematics, computer science, data science, modeling, and infectious diseases are especially of interest!

 ## PhD Students